zaboople/essay/Software/Agile.md

 It's important to understand that formal processes don't magically make people more efficient; if anything, we'll be robbed of time spent on the process itself.
 Management is usually hoping their new agile initiative will fix the problem of "things not getting delivered on time", and they will usually be dissapointed.
 Then comes accusations that software developers could get the job done faster if they would stop working on the wrong things, so that we're really playing a game of Agile Crackdown: If you don't have a ticket for it, we better not catch you working on it.

 Management may be right that things are not getting done quickly enough, but they need to consider alternatives to their assessment of *why*.
 Agile methods cannot compensate for bad software architecture that is choking software development.
 A process solution can only fix process problems.
+An "agile crackdown" tickets-required approach is actually reasonable,  as long as we're recognizing the stakeholder-ness of the software development team (as per above) and balancing their priorities with those of everyone else.

 ## Risk